nycmeshnet/nycmesh.net/content/faq/index.md

 In some rare cases you might be close enough to another node to get signal without line of sight to it.

 If you’re in an area that’s currently underserved by NYC Mesh but can get a dozen or more of your neighbors together, you can also create your own hub or supernode which would expand the mesh further.
-Contact us on [slack][] or email us at install@nycmesh.net to discuss this option further.
+Contact us on [Slack][] or email us at install@nycmesh.net to discuss this option further.

-If you can’t connect to any existing node yet but would still like to access community tools or content that are only available on the mesh, you have the option of [“tunneling”](https://en.wikipedia.org/wiki/Tunneling_protocol) over the Internet by VPN.
+If you can’t connect to any existing node yet but would still like to access community tools or content that are only available on the Mesh, you have the option of [“tunneling”](https://en.wikipedia.org/wiki/Tunneling_protocol) over the Internet by VPN.

 ### <a name="bymylonesome"></a>Can I install the hardware and connect to NYC Mesh on my own (DIY)?